 In some areas seriously injuring someone in a fight can result in criminal charges even if the other person does not seek to press charges.

 Speaking to MailOnline, Rumblr’s developers Matt Henderson and Jack Kim, said: ‘We’ve been recreational fighters our entire lives and were tired of the inefficiencies that exist when trying to find someone to fight’.

-In a fashion similar to the earlier hubbub over vaporware apps such as Peeple, the Daily Mail (and other media outlets) repeated verbatim statements about Rumblr from its creators without undertaking any further verification efforts.
+In a fashion similar to the earlier hubbub over vaporware apps such as Peeple, the Daily Mail (and other news outlets) repeated verbatim statements about Rumblr from its creators without undertaking any actual verification efforts.
 For example, according to the New York Daily News, Rumblr was set for release at a very specific time: 5:00 PM EST on 9 November 2015: